 - OAuth consumer credentials

 - Consumer credentials

 Please forgive any slip-ups.
 The concept behind OAuth has been around for a decade or more.
 Over that time it has become more standardized.
 (We celebrated hard when Microsoft made the switch from their proprietary “DelAuth” implementation to OAuth 2.0.)
 And even with that standardization today, each address book source has its own implementation with slight variations in names and conventions.

 You Are Not Alone

 It can be intimidating to get into this unfamiliar process, so do reach out if you need our support.
 We’ve been doing it for ages and have helped to guide a lot of folks to get it working properly.
-We offer a Brand Concierge Service for a one-time fee.
+We offer a Setup Concierge Service for a one-time fee.
 Please reach out to discuss further.